neumino/neumino.github.io/_posts/2014-01-27-paving-the-way-for-the-new-nodejs.md

 ([sweets-nougat](https://npmjs.org/package/sweets-nougat),
 [waterline-rethinkdb](https://npmjs.org/package/waterline-rethinkdb), etc.)
 are implementing their own connection pool on top of the driver.
-This driver provides a native connection pool without having to manually acquire and release a connection.
+The new driver provides a native connection pool without having to manually acquire and release a connection.

 - __More accessible__
 The current JavaScript driver is buried in RethinkDB main repository, is written in CoffeeScript and its tests are designed to run for all official drivers.
 In the end, it is hard to contribute to the driver.
-This driver has its own repository, is written in full JavaScript, and tests are run with [mocha](http://visionmedia.github.io/mocha/)
+The new driver has its own repository, is written in full JavaScript, and tests are run with [mocha](http://visionmedia.github.io/mocha/)
 (and [on wercker](https://app.wercker.com/#applications/52dffe8ba4acb3ef16010ef8)).